 The doctoral program, building on the breadth of knowledge represented by the Master's degree, seeks to provide students with more specialized training and to develop their potential to pursue original research.
 They are expected to attain a thorough grounding in their chosen field of specialization, competence in a second field, and a broad understanding of the field of American Studies as a whole.
+They will also demonstrate reading proficiency in at least one foreign language relevant to contemporary critical American Studies scholarship (see "Language Requirements").

-Course work leading to the Ph.D. degree includes the introductory seminar, taken in the first year of study, and formal courses and independent readings (American Studies 795), chosen in consultation with the faculty advisor and designed to prepare the student to present Major and Minor fields for the qualifying examination.
+Course work leading to the Ph.D. degree includes 36 credit hours of course work beyond the M.A. requirements.
+These include the two-semester introductory seminar, taken in the first year of study (it not take in the M.A. year), and formal courses and directed research (American Studies 790), chosen in consultation with the faculty advisor and designed to prepare the student to present Major and Minor fields for the qualifying examination.
+(The 36 hours are comprised of eight classes or AMST 790s and twelve credits of AMST 795s; students must take at least six credit hours of AMST 800, though these do not count toward the 36 hour requirement.)
 The full-time program for the Ph.D. student typically follows this pattern:

-Full-time Ph.D and 2nd Year M.A./Ph.D Course of Study \ Part-time Ph.D students should only register for 1 credit hour of dissertation instead of 3 credits
+Full-time Ph.D and 2nd Year M.A./Ph.D Course of Study \

+Part-time students should consult with the DGS, the Program Administrator, and their advisor about their course loads.
+Ordinarily, they should only register for 1 credit hour of AMST 800 per semester instead of 3 credit hours